 On November 9, 2015, the Defendants filed an Answer, Counterclaims, Cross-claims and a Third-Party Complaint, which contained 14 causes of action.
 On July 17, 2016, the Court issued a decision, dismissing half of the Defendants' counterclaims and cross-claims with prejudice.
-On August 18, 2016, the Defendants filed an Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, which contained only seven counterclaims and cross-claims.
+On August 18, 2016, the Defendants filed an Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, which contained only seven counterclaims and crossclaims.
 On December 12, 2016, the Defendants appealed the dismissal of three of their counterclaims and cross-claims to the New York Appellate Division, First Department (the "First Department").
 On August 29, 2017, the First Department issued a decision denying the Defendants' appeal in its entirety other than allowing only one Defendant to proceed with his breach of fiduciary duty counterclaim.
 On October 27, 2017, the Defendants moved the First Department for leave to appeal its decision to the New York Court of Appeals.
 On December 28, 2017, the First Department denied the Defendants' motion for leave to appeal to the New York Court of Appeals.
-On April 24, 2018, the Defendants filed a Second Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, which contains eight counterclaims and cross-claims.
+On April 24, 2018, the Defendants filed a Second Amended Answer, Counterclaims, Crossclaims and Third-Party Complaint, which contains eight counterclaims and cross-claims.
 The Defendants are seeking declaratory relief and damages of no less than \$60.0 million, as well as statutory interest.

 Discovery is complete.
 Both the PWP Plaintiffs and the Defendants subsequently moved for summary judgment.
 As of March 20, 2020, the parties had completed briefing their respective motions for summary judgment.
 The PWP Plaintiffs moved affirmatively for summary judgment on each of their 14 claims and also moved for dismissal of each of the Defendants' remaining eight counterclaims and cross-claims.
-The Defendants moved affirmatively for summary judgment on four of their eight counterclaims and cross-claims and also moved for dismissal of each of the PWP Plaintiffs' 14 claims.
+The Defendants moved affirmatively for summary judgment on four of their eight counterclaims and also moved for dismissal of each of the Court counterclaims and also moved for dismissal of each of the regist counterclaims and cross-claims and also moved for dismissal of each of the PWP Plaintiffs' 14 claims.
 The Court held oral argument on the motions for summary judgment on May 27, 2021.
 The Court has yet to issue a decision on the motions for summary judgment.